Suggestion: Watch the 10 minutes video tutorial before reading this article

 Let’s have a look at each category and what license is required for each one of them.

-Some products fall under the category permitted goods, and only need an automatic import license.
+Some products fall under the category of permitted goods and only need an automatic import license.

 Products that fall under this category include, for example:

 - Clothing and Textiles

 However, even if most products only need an automatic import license, some might be subject to monitoring and therefore need additional licensing.

 Contact your importer to confirm what license applies to your specific products.

 Products covered under this category have import limitations due to quotas set by the government, hence a non-automatic license is required prior to importation.

 - Electronic or mechanical products that have been used

 - Food, fibre, and animal feed products that have some health risk